orblivion/ntfy/.sandstorm/README.md

 ### Locking Down Topics

 Because Sandstorm uses auth headers for its own purposes, we can't "log in" and thus we cannot have private topics.
-Thus, just as with a basic ntfy.sh account, the user should always pick randomly generated topics.
+Thus, just as with a free ntfy.sh account, the user should always pick randomly generated topics.
 Thankfully the API endpoint given my Sandstorm is random and revokable.
-However services (Mastodon, etc) that send notifications will see the endpoint.
+However services (Mastodon, etc) that send notifications will see the endpoint, so it won't be totally secret.

 Because this is Sandstorm, we still want to make ntfy a single-user app and give the user as much ownership over it as possible.
 We can probably give users the ability to monitor which topics are being used, and even get a notification when a new topic is being used.